CodeBitChips/Microverse/Module-II/Week01/Day05/task08.md

-# Quiz: ES6 and webpack
+# Quiz: Dynamic websites with JavaScript

 ## Learning objectives

-- Use ES6 syntax.
-- Use ES6 modules.
+- Understand different ways to create objects in JavaScript.
+- Use developer tools to print information to the console.
-- Use callbacks and promises.
+- Use JavaScript classes.
+- Understand stacks.
-- Use webpack.
+- Understand queues.
+- Solve coding challenge based on stacks.

 ### Estimated time: 0.5h